BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 Phenomenology in general is a way of doing philosophy that does not begin with theory but with experience---with the world as it is lived.
 It was decisively shaped by Heidegger's teacher Edmund Husserl, who is regarded as the founder of modern phenomenology.

-Heidegger believed that, in order to truly understand a being, one must investigate Being itself.
-This should not occur through abstract theorizing but by paying attention to how it shows itself in lived experience.
+Heidegger's starting point is a distinction he calls the *ontological difference*: the difference between *beings* (*Seiendes*)---whatever exists, whatever the sciences describe---and *Being* (*Sein*), the fact that anything is at all, and the way it is.
+The sciences investigate beings; Heidegger wants to ask about Being.
+And he thinks this cannot be done through abstract theorizing, but only by attending to how Being shows itself in lived experience---above all, in the one being for whom Being is an issue: Dasein.

 >Before words, before expressions, always first the phenomena---and then the concepts!
 > -- Martin Heidegger